barryclark/jekyll-now/about.md

 ### More Information

-A good programmer naturally reuses code, therefore I preferred to write Code templates that can be extend for future use.
-The extensibility,thus increases efficiency and help me utilize the time for more challenging tasks.
+In my free time , other than being a data enthusiast, I am a big foodie.
+I try out various restuarants and try to recreate versatile dishes from different sources.
+Cooking delicious food kinda makes it satisfying while enjoying the taste.
-Kindly look through my exciting <a href="{{ site.baseurl }}/project">work</a>.
+Kindly look through my exciting <a href="{{ site.baseurl }}/foodpost">attempts at cooking </a>.

 ### Contact me